Simon Rennie: Career

-The 2009 season, saw Rennie promoted to race engineer to Fernando Alonso.
+The 2009 season saw Rennie promoted to race engineer to Fernando Alonso.
 The team failed to reach the race winning success of the previous year.
 Renault's year was dominated by the Crashgate scandal, where they were accused, and found guilty, of fixing the race in Singapore the previous season.

 For the second successive season, he remained in his position in the Renault F1 team for the 2010 season, who had been going through major changes in leadership, personnel and sponsorship.
 He acted as the race engineer for Polish driver Robert Kubica.

 Rennie would have acted as race engineer to Kubica in the Formula One season, for the newly renamed Renault team, Lotus Renault F1, had it not been for a Rallying incident in Italy, one month before the season opener in Bahrain, which resulted in Kubica being sidelined with multiple fractures and a partially severed right hand.
-Rennie was race engineer to German driver Nick Heidfeld, who was acting as the replacement for Kubica during his recovery, for the 2011 season.
+Rennie was race engineer to German driver Nick Heidfeld, who was acting as the replacement for Kubica during his recovery, for the 2011 season; when Heidfeld was replaced midseason by Bruno Senna, Rennie was Senna's race engineer as well.